 Cribs for the lights were built at the Detroit lighthouse depot and then towed out in early May 1907 to the selected sites, where they were secured to piles and filled and riprapped with 342 cords of stone.
 Work on the superstructure was put off until 1908 so the cribs would have time to settle in place.

 At the opening of navigation in 1909, the intensity of the front light was increased almost tenfold by changing its illuminant from oil to incandescent oil vapor.
 At the same time, the rear light was improved by changing it from oil to compressed acetylene in acetone.
-In 1914, the characteristic of the front light was changed to light for one second followed by a one-second eclipse.
-The height of the rear light was raised in 1926 to increase its focal plane to sixty-six feet.
+In 1914, the front light was converted to an acetylene light that was on for one second then off for one second.
+This change allowed the lights to be automated, and the station’s two keepers were assigned elsewhere.

-In early November 1927, a tugboat captain reported that the front range light was ablaze, after having seen two men leave its crib in a rowboat.
+On the night of November 5, 1927, a tugboat captain reported that the front range light was ablaze, after having seen two men leave its crib in a rowboat.
 The fireboat James R. Elliott rushed to the scene, and just as it was tying up to the crib, flames reached the acetylene magazine, which exploded with terrific force.
 The explosion shattered nearly every window in the fireboat and hurled fireman Harold Koehn into the lake.
 Hundreds of residents were attracted to the shoreline on both sides of the Detroit River by the explosion and fire.
-The front tower was blown apart and toppled by the explosion, but a temporary replacement light was established on the crib within days.
+The front tower was blown apart and toppled by the explosion, but a temporary replacement light was established on the crib the next day.

 In 2013, Marine City mayor John Gabor announced that the city had failed to receive a matching grant from the highly competitive Michigan Lighthouse Assistance Program, which is funded by the sale of Save Our Lights specialty license plates.
 A representative of the State Historic Preservation Office explained that it would be difficult for Peche Island Lighthouse to receive grant money as it had been moved from its historic site and because it was built by Canadians.
 While the first reason may be valid, the 1908 tower is definitely an American lighthouse.
 Marine City plans to use the money it had reserved as matching funds to proceed with a partial restoration of the tower.